-This infrastructure will give the retail operators the option to use wireless and voice Bandwidth.
+This new infrastructure will give retail operators the option to use wireless and voice bandwidth to existing and new customers.

-The initial concession will last 20 years with the possibility of extending itself to the same term.
-The investment will be an estimated 7 billion USD during the inversion period.
+The initial concession is set at 20 years with the possibility of an extension of the same term.
+Investment is an estimated 7 billion USD of private and development banking funds to reach the 92.2% coverage goal.

 What percentage of Bandwidth cover are you going to guarantee?